 Me as Santa

-After a few bad encounters with my school’s management and hearing about some of their broken promises to other foreign teachers, I decided it was time to leave.
-I also missed my American girlfriend so one night without telling anyone except for one of my Korean friends, who I taught illegal private lessons to and his family, helped me to get to the airport and leave the country.
-Technically I needed permission from my employer to leave the country since I had a work visa and without permission, I would owe my employer an unspeakable amount of money.
-I bluffed my way pas immigration officials and was able to fly to Japan for a few days before returning home.
+After several unpleasant encounters with the school’s management—and after hearing about their broken promises to other foreign teachers—I decided it was time to leave.
+I also missed my American girlfriend, so one night I confided in one of my Korean friends (whom I had given unauthorized private lessons) and his family, who helped me get to the airport.
+Technically, I needed my employer’s permission to leave the country because I was on a work visa, and without it, I would have owed them an unspeakable amount of money.
+I managed to bluff my way past immigration officials and flew to Japan for a few days before eventually returning home.